 4. Are there any signs that the doll has been restored?
 Some collectors like to buy dolls in their original condition.
 Unfortunately, restoration can lower the value of the doll.

 5. Read books, magazines, and more articles online on doll collecting.
 This can help you to identify your doll as well as get an idea of what it’s worth.

 To help you identify your doll further, look for painted eyes instead of glass eyes and wigs of real human hair.
 You may even find a mode number on the doll’s shoulder plate, but there will be no other markings on the dolls body if it is a genuine antique china doll.
-It’s unlikely that any princess dolls are going to be genuine antiques, as doll makers used to make dolls in the image of their children rather than princesses, and they were for display purposes rather than play.
+It’s unlikely that any princess dolls are going to be genuine antiques.
+Doll makers used to make dolls in the image of their children rather than princesses, and they were for display purposes rather than play.
+Unlike other types of dolls like Russian nesting dolls, where there often was a proper way to play with them to make them last.
 That being said, princess dolls of today make perfect decorations/toys for young girls and collectors alike.